 ‘We don’t die of the virus.
 We die of pneumonia.
 So, if we have a virus respiratory disease — once the immune system has created antibodies — the antibodies, or the immune system, kills all infected cells, which destroys much of the mucosa.
 And bacteria can easily settle on that destroyed mucosa, and then cause pneumonia.
 And it is the pneumonia that is killing people, if it’s not treated.’

 Attributing these deaths to COVID-19, therefore, is both diagnostically inaccurate and factually misleading.
-Coronavirus disease, when the symptoms become severe, can create the conditions in people whose immune systems are weakened or already suffer from existing health conditions that can lead to pneumonia.
+Coronavirus disease, when the symptoms become severe, can create the conditions in people whose immune systems are weakened or who already suffer from existing health conditions that can lead to pneumonia.
 Again, this is why deaths attributed to COVID-19 are overwhelmingly among the elderly and/or those with pre-existing illnesses, such as diabetes, cancer or a chronic diseases affecting the lungs, heart, kidney or liver.
 In confirmation of which, as of 8 April, when the NHS reported that 6,483 people have ‘died in hospitals in England and had tested positive for COVID-19 at time of death’, 5 of them were under 19 years of age; 47 between 20-39; 465 between 40-59; 2,576 between 60-79; and 3,390 of them 80 and over.
 That means 92 per cent of all deaths in the UK that tested positive for COVID-19 were over 60 years of age, and over half were over 80, the average life expectancy in the UK.
 No information has yet been released by either the Department of Health and Social Care or its executive agency, Public Health England, about what caused these deaths.

-To try to put this in context, according to the Office for National Statistics, which is semi-independent of the government, in the week ending 5 April last year, 10,126 people died in England and Wales, 8,544 of them were over 65 — 84 per cent of the total — and 1,412 of them died from respiratory diseases.
+To try to put this in context, according to the Office for National Statistics, which is semi-independent of the Government, in the week ending 5 April last year, 10,126 people died in England and Wales, 8,544 of them were over 65 — 84 per cent of the total — and 1,412 of them died from respiratory diseases.
 Over the same week this year, according to the National Health Service, 3,373 people in England died who tested positive for COVID-19, and 3,120 of them were over 60 years old — 92 per cent of the total.

 Until even the official deaths with COVID-19 have peaked in the UK we can’t accurately assess the severity of this influenza wave to previous years.
 However, comparing SARs-CoV-2-positive deaths to overall deaths this year, in the week ending 27 March 2020 — the latest for which the ONS provides statistics — 1,534 people in England and Wales — including those who died outside hospital — died where the underlining cause was respiratory disease.
 Of these, 539 had COVID-19 mentioned on the death certificate as a possible or contributing cause, or the deceased showed symptoms similar to COVID-19, or tested positive for SARs-CoV-2.
 The overall death rate for this week was 11,141, compared to an average of 10,130 for the corresponding week over the past five years.
 In other words, in the third week of official deaths from COVID-19, in both mortality rate and in deaths from pneumonia, the UK has registered around 1,000 additional deaths among the over 65s.